 Inclement Weather Policy

-In the case of bad winter weather, we follow the City of Pawtucket’s snow/parking ban policy–if there is a parking ban in effect any time after midnight on Saturday night, we do not gather on Sunday, even if the ban is lifted before worship.
+In the case of bad winter weather, we follow the City of Pawtucket’s snow/parking ban policy–if there is a parking ban in effect as of 8:00 am Sunday morning, we do not gather on Sunday.
 Likewise, whenever there is a parking ban in effect, all other church activities are cancelled, as we have no off-street parking.